Training and Exercise

 SIPH follows the preparedness cycle, pictured below, in its training and exercise planning process.
 Training and exercising are closely related, and training needs are often identified through the conduct of exercises and the evaluation process.
 Exercise scenarios are selected based on identified gaps, subgrant requirements, or other pre-recognized priorities.

-For more information on any previous or upcoming exercises, please contact Nick Scarborough, planner and exercise coordinator, at 208-239-5288 or .
+For more information on any previous or upcoming exercises, please contact Jessy Sears, Planner, at 208-239-5288 or .

 Many valuable resources are available online to help you, your family, and your community become better prepared for all types of emergencies.
 Follow any of the below links to find a variety of preparedness information and training materials.